How to Manually Sync Audio and Video in DaVinci Resolve (2026 Professional Guide)

 Q: Why does audio drift happen over time?
 A: Audio drift occurs because different recording devices have internal clocks that aren't perfectly synced.
 Even a tiny difference in a clock's precision can result in audio being several frames out of sync over a long recording.

 Q: Can I sync audio in DaVinci Resolve without a clap?
-A: Yes, you can use the 'Lip-Flap' method by looking for plosive consonants like P or B, or by matching other sharp visual cues like a door closing to its corresponding sound spike.
+A: Yes, you can use the 'lip-flap' method by looking for plosive consonants like 'P' or 'B,' or by matching other sharp visual cues like a door closing to its corresponding sound spike.

 Q: What is sub-frame audio alignment?
 A: It is the process of moving audio in increments smaller than a single video frame, usually done in the Fairlight page, to eliminate tiny echoes or phasing issues.